scheiti-dev/folder-to-chivent/README.md

 ## Releases

 To build the application into a standalone executable with Bun, follow the [Bun bundler guide](https://bun.sh/docs/bundler/executables).
-Currently, only a Windows build is provided in the releases.
+Currently, only Windows and Linux builds are provided in the releases.

 ## Contributing